 Intensive Outpatient Program

 Intensive outpatient treatment is a lower level of care providing treatment for clients who are struggling with mental health disorders and/or substance abuse disorders.
-Intensive outpatient therapy requires clients to undergo nine hours of group or individual therapy each week and each session is usually divided up over 3-4 hours therefore allowing clients to maintain their own professional and personal lives.
-Intensive outpatient therapy is suitable for clients who are high functioning in society, have a strong support group, and who are able to maintain their own sobriety outside of therapy.
-Intensive outpatient treatment provides more structure and a more intensive treatment program than a standard outpatient program while still accommodating the individual’s home and work life.
+Intensive outpatient therapy requires clients to undergo nine hours of group or individual therapy per week.
+Each session is usually lasts 3-4 hours, allowing clients to maintain their own professional and personal lives.
+Intensive outpatient therapy is suitable for clients who are highly-functioning in society, have a strong support group, and who are able to maintain their own sobriety outside of therapy.
+Intensive outpatient treatment provides more structure and a more intensive treatment program than a standard outpatient program, while still accommodating the individual’s home and work life.

-Outpatient therapy is the lowest level of care offered to clients who are struggling with a substance abuse or mental health disorder and is best used as a maintenance therapy approach for clients who have successfully completed a higher level of care.
-Clients in outpatient therapy usually undergo one to two hours of treatment each week or every two weeks and also are active in a community support group such as AA or NA or an online community mental health support group.
-Outpatient therapy is much more affordable compared to a higher level of care and treatment rates range from $40-$250 per hour, depending on a variety of factors.
+Outpatient therapy is the lowest level of care offered to clients who are struggling with a substance abuse or mental health disorder.
+It is best suited as a maintenance therapy approach for clients who have successfully completed a higher level of care.
+Clients in outpatient therapy usually undergo one to two hours of treatment each week or every other week, and are also active in a community support group such as AA, NA, or an online support group.
+Outpatient therapy is much more affordable compared to higher levels of care.